HomeEditor's PickMost Effective Cybersecurity Strategy For A Small Business

 small business cybersecurity strategy

-With network segmentation, you can also specify which network resources your users have access too.
-In a world where malicious internal users make up at least 30% of data breaches, this might be the biggest benefit of network segmentation.
+With network segmentation, you can specify which network resources your users can access.
+This might be the most significant benefit of network segmentation in a world where malicious internal users make up at least 30% of data breaches.

 1. Jack Kudale – CEO of Cowbell Cyber